 In a challenging global context characterised by high uncertainty and volatility, Türkiye was hit by a devastating earthquake at the beginning of 2023.
 According to a report by the Presidency of Strategy and Budget, the total economic cost of the February earthquake was estimated at U.S.\$103.6 billion.
-Despite the negative effects of the earthquake, the Turkish economy grew by 4.7% year-on-year in the first three quarters of the year.
-Domestic demand was the main driver of growth, especially due to the expansionary financial conditions in the first three quarters.
+Despite the negative effects of the earthquake, the Turkish economy grew by 4.5% in 2023.
+Domestic demand was the main driver of growth, especially due to the expansionary financial conditions and earthquake-related expenditures.
 External demand, on the other hand, remained relatively weak.